 Free car seats.

-In general, in order to get a free infant car seat from a government program, the applicant needs to be on some form of public aid.
+In general, in order to get a free infant car seat from the government the applicant needs to be on some form of public aid.
 This may be benefits such as SNAP food stamps, TANF cash assistance, Medicaid, or another big one is if the mother is on WIC.
 The Special Supplemental Nutrition Program for Women, Infants, and Children often will provide parents with free seats for their car, truck, or SUV.
 Find information on public assistance programs to contact by state, which will list the DSS contact.

 Free inspections of car seats and boosters are usually a community service.
 The federal government NHTSA can be used as a referral.
 But the inspections may be done by hospitals, local clinics, police departments, and other public safety and/or health type organizations.
 Check with either a government office or police department for any information on these automobile installation programs, or they often have referrals to no-cost car seats too.

-National charities often provide free children car seats as well.
+National charities near you often provide free children car seats as well.
 There are two big ones to try that a family will tend to have the most success in contacting for help.
 They include the Salvation Army as well as the Assistance League.
 They may offer assistance in a few different ways, including the following:.